boltsparts/BOLTS_archive/website/docs/sources/0.4/general/licensing.md

 This would be rather drastic, as that would severely limit the choice of licenses the user could assign to its design.
 This would limit the audience and the usefulness of BOLTS massively, so this is something that should be avoided.

-I mentioned earlier, that there is application specific data in form of code and in form of data.
-These two cases have to be distinguished:

 #### Backend specific data in form of code

 In this case on can consider the part as the result of a program (BOLTS), which is not affected by the license of the programm.
 So parts created by code (FreeCAD python functions and OpenSCAD modules) cause no licensing related restrictions on the resulting design.

-#### Backend specific data in form of data

-In this case on has to consider the final design as a combined work between the part (in form of a FreeCAD fcstd file or a STL file) and the rest of the design that the user created.
-If the BOLTS part were licensed under a fairly restrictive license like GPL, the whole design would need to be licensed under the GPL.

-As this is undesireable, BOLTS must not contain backend specific data in form of data that causes such restrictions.
-This means, that such data must be placed in the public domain, or better yet, the author must waive all rights on this content using [CC0](http://creativecommons.org/about/cc0).
-The latter is a legally more sound procedure, as the public domain is a legal concept that does not exist in all legislations.

 ### Consequences for BOLTS itself